 Laser therapy is another great way to treat eyebags and under eye wrinkles.
 The lasers used for this are Fraxel Dual or Fraxel Repair.
 Both of them use intensely focused light to target specific layers of tissue beneath the skin.
 This initiates a process that stimulates collagen production, immediately tightening the skin in the treated area.

 Downtime with Fraxel Dual is typically 4-7days.
 Downtime with the Fraxel Repair is typically 2 weeks weeks.
 Treatment may require only one session or may span a number of sessions, divided into intervals of 6 weeks.
 A numbing agent and pain medication is administered before each session, which last about 30 minutes.

 Here is an example of a patient who received Radiesse to rejuvenate the tear trough area.
 She was concerned about the dark depressions under her eyes.
 And she wanted to get rid of the wrinkles.
 Radiesse did an excellent job at addressing these concerns.

 Here is another patient who also benefited from having her tear troughs treated with Radiesse:

 More information about the experiences of these patients are available in these videos.

-If you are interested in getting rid of under eye wrinkles, sign up for a complementary consultation at Fine Touch Dermatology.
+If you are interested in getting rid of under eye wrinkles, sign up for a complementary consultation at Fine Touch Dermatology located in Redondo Beach.
 You may fill out our online form, or call our office at (310) 318-1500